JasonLocklin/Dissertation/Prisms/Results.md

 task [@Ferber2006; @Striemer2013], all of the patients who were showing clinical signs of neglect performed very poorly.
 Figure
-\ref{fig_SWM} plots the patient mean accuracy along with expected range (2 standard deviations from the means) of the neurologically intact, and non-neglecting right brain damaged participants from
+\ref{fig_SWM} plots the patient mean accuracy along with expected normal range, based on the performance of two non-neglecting groups tested on the identical task by
 @Ferber2006.
 While the patient who did not demonstrate neglect on the clinical tasks at time of testing (27) performed similarly to the non-neglecting group, the remaining patients baseline